 SEED phases out the associate director role and explores a new collaborative leadership structure, the Backstop Team, to provide new rotating leadership opportunities for staff members to develop and practice organizational leadership capacities within the project.

-For the first time, three SEED New Leaders Weeks are held virtually in July-August with both synchronous and asynchronous activities in 2-week and 8-week sessions.
+For the first time, three SEED New Leaders Trainings are held virtually in July-August with both synchronous and asynchronous activities in 2-week and 8-week sessions.